-As an Alzheimer’s specialist with several family members with the disease, my clinical practice and research is focused on providing the latest evidence-based and comprehensive management options for treatment, as well as to reduce risk.
+As an Alzheimer’s specialist and Director of the Alzheimer's Prevention Clinic, and having several family members with the disease, my clinical practice and research focuses on providing the latest evidence-based and comprehensive management options for treatment, as well as to reduce risk.

 - Education About Alzheimer's Disease

 Richard S. Isaacson, M.D. currently serves as Director of the Alzheimer’s Prevention Clinic, Weill Cornell Memory Disorders Program, and Director of the Neurology Residency Training Program at Weill Cornell Medical College/NewYork-Presbyterian Hospital.
 He previously served as Associate Professor of Clinical Neurology, Vice Chair of Education, and Education Director of the McKnight Brain Institute in the Department of Neurology at the University of Miami (UM) Miller School of Medicine.
 He completed his residency in Neurology at Beth Israel Deaconess Medical Center/Harvard Medical School, and his medical internship at Mount Sinai Medical Center in Miami Beach, FL.
 Prior to joining UM, he served as Associate Medical Director of the Wien Center for Alzheimer’s disease and Memory Disorders at Mount Sinai.